Defensive ends are some of the most athletically gifted players on a football field.

 It takes a lot of skill, a lot of strength and a lot of smarts too.

-If you want to be a great defensive end, start by study some of the best players and then work hard to replicate what they do.
+If you want to be a great defensive end, start by studying some of the best players and then work hard to replicate what they do.